basp/calico/Calico.Cmd/README.md

 demand/use-case then we can implemented it.

 ## Creating a plot
 A **Plot** is a bit like a workspace.
-It's not only a *geographical* object but it also holds a lot of related information.
-A plot is is like a workspace in that it functions as a container for other data.
+But it's not only just a mere conceptual container.
+A **Plot** actually is the owner object of quite a bit of data.

 Usually, when you import some data, you will have to associate it with a plot.
 However, a plot cannot be defined without some geometry.
 This means that even if you insert data in a disconnected way (readings